Flamefork/fleet/README.md

 ## API

-`(fleet [& args] template-str escape-fn?)`
+`(fleet [& args] template-str options)`
-Creates anonymous function from template-str applying escaping by escape-fn.
+Creates anonymous function from template-str using provided options map.

-Escape-fn could be function of one String argument or keyword specifying one of predefined functions:
+Main option is `:escaping`.
+It can be function of one String argument or keyword specifying one of predefined functions:
 `:bypass` — default, no escaping;
 `:xml` — XML (or HTML) rules;
-`:str` — Java-compatible string escaping.
+`:str` — Java-compatible string escaping;
+`:clj-str` — Clojure string escaping (`\n` is allowed).

+Options `:file-name` and `:file-path` of type String are used for error reporting (e.g. file-name will be in stacktrace along with line number).

 `(fleet-ns root-path filters)`
 Treats root-path as root of template namespaceand creates template functions for each file in it with name according to relative path.